-This strategy aims to review and update development standards that promote growth while reflecting a cohesive and unique character emphasizing a small-town sense of place.
+places to live, work, and play. · · · · · · · · · · · · · · · · · · · OVERVIEW: LEAD AGENCIES: This strategy aims to review and update development standards that promote growth while reflecting a cohesive and unique character emphasizing a small-town sense of place.
 The strategy aims to create a harmonious balance between the small-town atmosphere and the convenience of mixed-use developments, offering residents a quality environment where they can live, work, and play.

-LEAD AGENCIES:

-- Town of Cicero Community Development

-- Cicero Economic

-Development Committee

-- Conduct a comprehensive review of current development standards in the community, focusing on zoning codes, land use policies, and architectural guidelines.
-Identify areas where current standards support or hinder the goal of creating a small-town character. - 2.
-Research and analyze case studies from other small-town communities that have successfully implemented residential, commercial, and recreational spaces while maintaining a strong sense of place. - 3.
-Develop design guidelines focusing on building forms, landscaping, and infrastructure that reflect the desired small-town aesthetic. - 4.
+Town of Cicero Community Development Cicero Economic Development Committee ACTION STEPS: PARTIES TO INVOLVE: 1.
+Conduct a comprehensive review of current development standards in the community, focusing on zoning codes, land use policies, and architectural guidelines.
+Identify areas where current standards support or hinder the goal of creating a small-town character.
+Streets and Utilities Department Cicero Chamber of Commerce Platform 2.
+Research and analyze case studies from other small-town communities that have successfully implemented residential, commercial, and recreational spaces while maintaining a strong sense of place.
+Cicero Community Development Develop design guidelines focusing on building forms, landscaping, and infrastructure that reflect the desired small-town aesthetic.
+Northern Hamilton County Chamber of Commerce 4.
 Develop specific setback and buffer requirements that preserve open space, protect viewsheds, and allow for green buffers between residential areas and more developed zones.
-Ensure that the development remains within the small-town character while offering convenience and access to amenities. - 5.
-Present the updated development standards and design guidelines to the community for feedback. - Submit the revised development standards for adoption by the local plan commission.
-Ensure the new standards are legally enforceable and become part of the official zoning code and planning policies. - Periodically evaluate the effectiveness of the new development standards in creating a small-town environment.
+Ensure that the development remains within the small-town character while offering convenience and access Cicero/Jackson Township Plan Commission to amenities.
+RELATED PLAN THEMES: 5.
+Present the updated development standards and design guidelines to the community for feedback.
+Town of Cicero Submit the revised development standards for adoption by the local Land use plan commission.
+Ensure the new standards are legally enforceable and become part of the official zoning code and planning policies.
+Economic developmentHousing 7.
+Periodically evaluate the effectiveness of the new development standards in creating a small-town environment.
 Adjust the standards if needed to address any issues or changing community needs.
+TIME FRAME: 2 to 3 Years